Nicaragua frees prisoners ahead of talks with opposition

 - Fire deaths rise to 71 ahead of Trump's California visit WATCH

-Some of the inmates waved small Nicaraguan flags, a frequent gesture in last year’s protests.
+Some of the inmates waved small blue-and-white Nicaraguan flags, a frequent gesture in last year’s protests.
 Government supporters prefer the red-and-black banners of Ortega’s Sandinista party.

+The previous round of talks, from May 16 to July 9, was attended by student, business and civic groups organized in the Civic Alliance.
+Many of the leaders of the 2018 protests that led to the talks have been arrested or gone into hiding or exile.

+The Civic Alliance delegation to the talks attended a Mass early Wednesday before heading to the venue, a business institute south of the capital.